MIT-SPARK/Kimera-VIO-Evaluation/README.md

   --save_boxplots       Save boxplots?
   --save_results        Save results?
   -v, --verbose_sparkvio
-                        Make SparkVIO log all verbosity to console.
+                        Make Kimera-VIO log all verbosity to console.
 Useful for debugging if a run failed.
 ```